wavinginspace/video-store-server/README.md

 ### /films

-Shows a list of all films in the user's 'store'.
+List of all films in the user's 'store'.

 ### /films/1

-Shows information entered for the film matching the id of the url param.
+Endpoint for film matching the id of the url param.

 ### /collections

-Shows a list of all collections in the user's 'store'.
+List of all collections in the user's 'store'.

 ### /collections/1

-Shows films belonging to the collection with an id matching the url param.
+Endpoint for collection with an id matching the url param.

 ## Technology Used